dittd01/ditt/README.md

 The application will now be running at [http://localhost:3000](http://localhost:3000).

+### 4. Feature Flags Console

+The application includes a feature flags console accessible at `/ops/flags`.

+- **Authentication**: Access is restricted by the `middleware.ts` file.
+By default, it uses a placeholder `getUser()` function in `src/lib/auth.ts`.
+You must replace this with your actual authentication provider's logic to secure the console.
+- **Usage**: Once authenticated as an `admin` or `staff` user, you can view and manage feature flags.
+The system will automatically seed the default flags in Firestore on first access.

 ## Firestore Security

 The project includes a `firestore.rules` file that should be deployed to your Firebase project.
 These rules are configured to **deny all client-side access** to sensitive collections like `eligibility`, `devices`, and `links`.
 All interactions with these collections must go through trusted server-side code (e.g., Cloud Functions) using the Firebase Admin SDK.

+The rules also contain optional, commented-out sections for the feature flags system.
+If you need to allow trusted clients to read or write flags directly, you can enable these rules and set up Firebase App Check and custom authentication claims for role-based access.